YankeeZuluDev/PlanetClicker/README.md

 ### Use of MVC design pattern

+The score system in this project follows the Model-View-Controller (MVC) design pattern, promoting a clear and organized structure for scalable development.

+### Firebase realtime database integration

-### Use of Firebase realtime database for data storage
+Utilizing the Firebase realtime database provides a seamless and reliable solution for data storage.
+This integration enables efficient data management and real-time updates.

-### Use of UnityWebRequest for loading images from the Internet
+### Use of UnityWebRequest class for Image Loading

+The project uses Unity's UnityWebRequest class for loading images directly from the Internet.

 ### Dependency Injection

+The implementation of Zenject dependency injection framework enhances the project's flexibility and maintainability by promoting loosely coupled components.
+This practice facilitates extensibility, and overall code cohesion.